gebeto/other-projects/README.md

 # other-projects

-Other projects that I need but don't need 🤨
+Other projects that I need (usually don't need 🤨)